seanbreckenridge/exobrain/shell/bash_notes/README.md

 bat bar
 ```

-Can also use this to generate words for something like a nested for loop:
+Can also use this to generate a cartesian product of any dimension:

 ```
 $ echo {1..5}{0,5}%